-Channel Number Frequency (MHz) Transmit Receive
+Channel Frequency (MHz) Number Transmit Receive

-- \ Simplex channels 3, 21, 23, 61, 64, 81, 82, and 83 cannot be lawfully used by the general public in US waters.
+\ Simplex channels 3, 21, 23, 61, 64, 81, 82, and 83 cannot be lawfully used by the general public in US waters.

-- \\ Low power (1 W) only.

-- \\\ Guard band.

-A - in the Receive column indicates that the channel is transmit only.
+Note: A - in the Receive column indicates that the channel is transmit only.

-Declaration of Compliance for the Use of Distress and Safety Frequencies maritime use when it operates on the distress and safety frequencies specified in RSS-182 Section 7.3.
+Declaration of Compliance for the Use of Distress and Safety Frequencies

-The radio equipment does not employ a modulation other than the internationally adopted modulation for
+The radio equipment does not employ a modulation other than the internationally adopted modulation for maritime use when it operates on the distress and safety frequencies specified in RSS-182 Section 7.3.